mosaic-jasondebolt/phoenix/Phoenix/README.md

 ### Phoenix Overview
 * Phoenix is a platform for launching multi-environment microservice projects on AWS.
+* Multiple Phoenix projects can be added to a single AWS account, but this is generally not recommended since there should be clear separation between between Phoenix microservices.

+#### Phoenix Networking
+* All Phoenix projects ship with a CloudFormation template for creating VPC's.
+* A Phoenix project can contain any number of VPC's, but there three environments supported (dev, testing, prod) out of the box.
+* Multiple Phoenix projects within the same AWS account can use the same VPC's.
+* The VPC CloudFormation stacks export values such as VPC and Subnet Id's to be imported by other CloudFormation stacks.
+* Each VPC includes the minimal networking resources for high availability, including 2 private subnets and 2 public subnets per VPC, each in different availability zones.
+* VPC templates can be modified if more or less networking resources are required.

+#### Phoenix Pipelines
 * A Phoenix microservice includes one or more CI/CD pipelines, some permanent, some ephemeral.
 * Each pipeline has a source stage, which is usually triggered from a Git repository webhook.
 * There is also a build stage, which will build a set of immutable artifacts that will be later deployed to one or more environments.